tienpv222/svelte-hash-router/README.md

 }
 ```

-Then just simply use `Router` in each level.
+Then just simply use `Router` for each level.
 ```svelte
 <!-- MainLayout.svelte -->
 <div id='header'></div>